rachelwarnock/BDMM-Prime-for-macroevolution/README.md

 	<figcaption>Figure 29: Options for extracting type information from taxon labels.</figcaption>
 </figure>

-> Click **OK**.
-You should now be able to see the geographic area associated with each fossil in the **Type** column, corresponding to Eurasia, North America, and South Africa.
+You should now be able to see the geographic area associated with each fossil in the **Type** column, corresponding to Eurasia (Eu), North America (NAm), and South Africa (SA).

 <figure>
 	<a id="fig:30"></a>